tarunsachdeva/blog/_posts/2019-01-12-some-thoughts-on-venture-capital.markdown

 There's been some interesting [discussion](https://twitter.com/bgurley/status/1083756889089798145) on Twitter recently about venture capital.
 Specifically around how most companies should not be taking VC at all.

-What often follows is the familiar 'VC is evil', which seems to forget a few fundamental truths.
+What often follows is the familiar 'VC is evil' discourse, which seems to forget a few fundamental truths.

 **Venture is a very specific investment type.**